vexparadox/GLFWSuperSecretProject/README.md

 You can use images by making an Image type and using loadImage(string, width, height) to load in an image. draw(x, y) will draw the image on screen.

 See Graphics.hpp for shape drawing.

+## v0.2 Changelog
+Finalised the CSV Reader
+You can normalise 3D Vectors
+Triangles are now labelled properly